 The best thing you can do is to get a good de-shedding brush and to teach your dog to stand still while you brush through the coat at least once a week.
 This will keep a Coydog coat as soft as it can be and cool in the summer, as the practice helps remove any dead or loose hair.

-Regular baths are also likely to be needed unless you don’t mind the unmistakable smell of dog.
+Regular baths are also likely to be needed unless you don’t mind the unmistakable smell of the dog.
 Don’t bathe your GSD Coyote mix more than once per month, as this could dry out their coat and cause dandruff or itchiness.

 Are German Shepherd Coyote Mixes Easy To Train?